lxc/incus-os/README.md

   * Currently all development and testing of Incus OS is done through Incus VMs.
-While it should be possible to run Incus OS on physical hardware or other virtualization solutions (ie, Proxmox), support will be limited to non-existent.
+While it should be possible to run Incus OS on physical hardware or other virtualization solutions (ie, Proxmox), support will be limited.

   * Incus OS is intentionally opinionated and requires modern hardware to enable its various security features.
 Incus OS will never be installable